AbdetaT/Project-1/README.md

 <img width="791" alt="Diagram Project 1" src="https://user-images.githubusercontent.com/90808588/156683000-56e4d426-ec5f-4c7c-844a-7ae9ad32a792.png">
 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _YML____ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: ELK install
+  ELK install
-  -        Metricbeat Playbook
+  Metricbeat Playbook
-  -        Filebeat Playbook
+  Filebeat Playbook
 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use